-19th and 20th Floors, Tower 1 The Enterprise Center 6766 Ayala Avenue 1200 Makati City Philippines
+Punongbayan & Araullo 20th Floor, Tower 1 The Enterprise Center 6766 Ayala Avenue 1200 Makati City Philippines

-T +63 2 988 2288 F +63 2 886 5506 www.punongbayan-araullo.com
+T+63 2 988 2288 F+63 2 886 5506 grantthornton.com.ph

-The Board of Directors and Stockholders

-Empire East Land Holdings, Inc. and Subsidiaries

-(A Subsidiary of Megaworld Corporation)

-21st Floor, The World Centre Building

-330 Sen. Gil Puyat Avenue, Makati City
+The Board of Directors and Stockholders Empire East Land Holdings, Inc. and Subsidiaries (A Subsidiary of Megaworld Corporation) 21st Floor, The World Centre Building 330 Sen. Gil Puyat Avenue, Makati City

-We have audited the accompanying consolidated financial statements of Empire East Land Holdings, Inc. and Subsidiaries, which comprise the consolidated statements of financial position as at December 31, 2014 and 2013, and the consolidated statements of comprehensive income, consolidated statements of changes in equity and consolidated statements of cash flows for each of the three years in the period ended December 31, 2014, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying consolidated financial statements of Empire East Land Holdings, Inc. and Subsidiaries, which comprise the consolidated statements of financial position as at December 31, 2015 and 2014, and the consolidated statements of comprehensive income, consolidated statements of changes in equity and consolidated statements of cash flows for each of the three years in the period ended December 31, 2015, and a summary of significant accounting policies and other explanatory information.